oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 "Concise JSON", "Compact XML", "Verbose CBOR", etc.  [JSON and XML Transformations](#transform) uses the terms "Friendly" for XML and JSON encodings that associate data types directly with variables and "Unfriendly" for encodings that use repeated variable names in name-value pairs.
 JADN uses Compact and Verbose respectively to refer to those styles.
-The name "Verbose" is intended to be descriptive rather than judgemental;
+The name "Verbose" is intended to be descriptive rather than pejorative, as opposed to "Unfriendly".
-it is in any case less pejorative than "Unfriendly".
-An information model allows designers to compare Verbose and Compact styles for usability, and allows data to be validated and successfully converted between a readable JSON style and an actually concise CBOR style.
+An information model allows designers to compare Verbose and Compact styles for usability, and allows data to be validated and successfully round tripped between a readable JSON style and an actually concise CBOR style.

-Information models can be reverse-engineered from existing data models, allowing commonalities and incompatibilities to be identified to facilitate convergence.
+Reverse-engineering an information model from existing data models allows commonalities and incompatibilities to be identified, facilitating convergence across multiple specifications with similar goals.

 ## 2.3 Information Definition Formats